-DISCLAIMER: The following resolutions were shared by real travel ball parents across the U.S. They’re a mixture of serious, funny, sarcastic, sincere and motivational.
+DISCLAIMER: The following resolutions were shared by real travel ball parents across the U.S. (Names have been changed in some cases.
+See if you notice a theme there.)
+These resolutions are a mixture of serious, funny, sarcastic, sincere and inspirational.
 But mainly they’re lighthearted thoughts we can all relate to.
-If you read one that you don’t agree with or, Heaven forbid, find offensive, please don’t comment on how offended you are and expect us to grovel and apologize for not being sensitive enough.
 We already know that many people don’t make resolutions.
 Please don’t lecture us on why resolutions don’t work and you don’t waste your time with them.

-Happy 2016 to all you travel ball families out there.
+Happy 2018 to all you travel ball families out there.
 Whether you’re counting down the days until baseball/softball season starts back up or you haven’t had a break from tournaments, no doubt your kids’ practices and games are on your mind to some extent.
-As parents, there are always things we want to improve on; and the start of a new year, with its opportunity for resolutions, is the perfect time to tackle those changes.
+As parents, there are always things we want to improve on; and there’s no better time than this new year to get started. .

-Here are a few 2016 sports parent resolutions.
-Let’s see how many you can relate to.
+Let’s see how many of these resolutions you can relate to.

 - “To not get thrown out of a game by an umpire this year.” – Donna J.

-- “I resolve to not buying/looking/considering white pants for our upcoming Spring Season regardless of how nice it matches our jerseys!!!
-Lol” – Marci M.
+- “I resolve to not buy, look at or even consider white pants for our upcoming spring season regardless of how nice they match our jerseys!!!
+Lol” – Kelly K.